KannonZenetism/zenetism-field-physics/structural-neuroscience/SN02-the-resonant-mind.md

 ### 6 · Law of Return

 No position is permanent.
 The spiral ensures that all motion tends toward restoration.
-Even the entropic path, when carried to completion, circles back toward coherence, for dissolution reveals the boundary of the comprehensible.
+Even the entropic path, when carried to completion, circles back toward ⚫ Aion, for dissolution reveals the boundary of the comprehensible.
 The lattice remembers itself through the wandering of its own fragments.

 ### 7 · Practical Orientation